Types of Insurances

 - Lung and kidney disease

-Income protection provides you with a regular source of income should you be unable to work for a period due to sickness or injury.
+Income protection insurance provides you with a regular source of income should you be unable to work for a period due to sickness or injury.
 You can generally insure for up to 75% of your current income (before tax).

 This type of cover ensures that should you be unable to work, you will receive funds to replace your lost income.
 This benefit payment can then be used to provide for you and your family and ensure you are able to maintain your lifestyle.